 After you have confirmed your intent to enroll at Western, you will need to activate your Universal Account.
-This is especially important because you won't be able to make your Summerstart orientation reservations or register for classes without it.
+This is especially important because you won't be able to make your Summerstart orientation reservations, complete the online math assessment or register for classes without it.
 Your Universal Account provides technology resources to enhance your academic experience, including the myWestern web portal and a web-based email account, on-campus computer labs, personal storage on network servers, wireless internet access, and laptops available for check out.
 Students are required to check myWestern email regularly, as official university correspondence will be delivered to myWestern email accounts.

 Proof of measles immunity is required for all students born after January 1, 1957.
 This document must be on file with the Student Health Center before you will be allowed to register for courses.
 Detailed instructions will be provided after enrollment confirmation.

 Most students who plan to register for a math course at Western must first take the ALEKS Math Placement Assessment (MPA) online.
 The MPA also serves as a prerequisite for some courses in other departments such as Astronomy, Chemistry, Computer Science, Decision Sciences, Economics, Environmental Science, Environmental Studies, Geology, Physics and Science Education.
 Students must first activate their Universal Account in order to access ALEKS.
-Additional details about this assessment will be sent to confirmed fall quarter students after May 1.
+More information about the MPA, including exceptions and FAQs, can be found on the ALEKS Math Placement Assessment website.

 It is never too early to begin planning your academic future!
 We encourage you to visit the Academic Advising Center which includes information about the many academic resources available to Western students.
 The Programs of Study outlined in our University Catalog online also offer important planning information as well as contacts for each academic department should you wish to get in touch.